siduction/sidu-manual/data/en/0717-systemd-boot_en.md

                 Reboot Into Firmware Interface
 ~~~

-If, for whatever reason, a menu entry is missing, the generation of the entry can be restarted at any time.
-It must be ensured that the kernel, the vmlinuz and the config file of the corresponding version are located in the `/boot/` directory.
+If, for whatever reason, a menu entry is missing, we can trigger the generation of the entry again at any time.
+Make sure that the kernel and the config file for the corresponding version are located in the `/boot/` directory
 From the corresponding OS, the command

 ~~~